myllynen/aap-automation/README.md

 By default all the passwords are set to _foobar123_, see [vault_aap.yml](vault_aap.yml).

-These playbooks have been tested most recently with Ansible Automation Platform 2.3 on RHEL 8.7.
+These playbooks have been tested most recently using Ansible 2.13 to install Ansible Automation Platform 2.3 on RHEL 8.8.

 ## Quick Usage Example